 Nancy Rothbard, PhD

-David Pottruck Professor; Chairperson, Management Department, The Wharton School
+David Pottruck Professor, Professor of Management; Chairperson, Management Department, The Wharton School

 Emotion and identity, work motivation and engagement, work-life and career development